webui/nice.js/tests/README.md

+Tests for Nice.js
+=======

 Tests shows appropriate code before and after translation from nice.js to JS
-=======

-Please open each file to check examples.
+Please open each file to check the examples.